gojek/weaver/README.md

 - Prefix lookup
 - S2 based

+## Deploying to Kubernets

+Currently we support deploying to kubernetes officially.
+You can check the doc [here](deployment/weaver)

 ## Examples

 We have examples defined to deploy it to kubernetes and using acls.
-Please checkout out examples directory
+Please checkout out [examples](examples/body_lookup)

 ## Configuration